 host_db_portfor your project.
 For example

 host_db_port: 59002(each project’s database port should be different if you’re running more than one project at a time).
 Use

 ddev startfor it to take effect.

 - Use the “database” tool to create a source from “localhost”, with the proper type “mysql” or “postgresql” and the port you chose, username

 - Choose a static

-- There's a sample custom command that will run the free mysqlworkbench GUI database explorer on macOS, Windows or Linux.
-You just have to:
+- There’s a sample custom command that will run the free MySQL Workbench on macOS, Windows or Linux.
+To use it, run:

 cp ~.ddev/commands/host/mysqlworkbench.example ~.ddev/commands/host/mysqlworkbench